sirthegamercoder/FNF-Icon-Splitter-PLUS/README.md

 6. Afterward, press `Select Icons Directory` then find the folder containing icons
 7. Then press `Select Save Directory` then search for the directory you want to save
 8. Press `Start Processing` and enter the number of frame (e.g 1-3)
-9. Wait until appear a folder containing icons and done
+9. Wait until appear a folder containing icons

-*Tip: If you have GitZip extension you just click checkbox at `FNF Icon Splitter PLUS.py` then download checked item, when enter number of frame must comma separated*
+*Tips: If you have GitZip extension you just click checkbox at `FNF Icon Splitter PLUS.py` then download checked item, when enter number of frame must comma separated*

+# Credits
+* MeguminBOT aka AutisticLulu - Original of FNF Icon Splitter
+* MTGC aka sirthegamercoder - Improve FNF Icon Splitter